shanielk9/Facebook-Application/README.md

 - Data Binding

 \
-NOTE: Only facebook developer user can SignIn, and only facebook developer users will appear at friends list.
+NOTE: Only facebook developer user can SignIn, and only facebook developer users will appear in the friends list.
 \
 \
 **ScreenShots:**